Patrick DeCorla-Souza, Tolling and Pricing Program Manager, FHWA

 Michael Kay, Host

 Thank you, and welcome everyone to the second of three webinars on Road Pricing Public Outreach and Awareness.
 My name is Michael Kay, and I will be one of the moderators for today.
-I'm with the U.S. DOT Volpe Center, and this webinar is sponsored by the Federal Highway Administration's Office of Innovative Program Delivery.
+I'm with the U.S. DOT Volpe Center, and this webinar is sponsored by the Federal Highway Administration's Center for Innovative Finance Support.
 Before turning it over to our other moderator, John Doan, I just wanted to point out a couple of key features of our webinar room.
 On the top left, you will see a download pod where you can download today's presentation and follow along.
 Below that is the call-in information and passcode in case you are to get disconnected at any point.
 Below that is the attendee list and, finally, at the bottom is a chat box which you can use to communicate with the presenters, ask questions, and we will also use that for our question and answer session later in the webinar.

 With that, I will turn it over to John Doan who is with SRF Consulting and a member of the TRB Congestion Pricing Committee, and he will be the moderator for today.
 John, take it away.